-NOTE 2.
-Custodial Gold and Silver Reserves
+Note 2.
+Gold and Silver Reserves

-The gold and silver reserves reported in this Custodial Schedule are exclusive of the gold and silver reserves considered to be operating inventory in the Mint's financial records, and of the Treasury gold held by the Federal Reserve Banks.
-The custodial gold and silver reserves included in this Custodial Schedule are primarily in bar form, but may occasionally be in coin or other form.
-The custodial reserves also include foreign gold coins held by the Treasury for many years.
+The gold and silver reserves reported in this Schedule are exclusive of the gold and silver reserves considered to be operating inventory in the Mint's financial records and of the Treasury gold held by the Federal Reserve Banks.
+The custodial gold and silver reserves included in this Schedule are primarily in bar form, but may occasionally be in coin or other form.
+The custodial reserves also include foreign gold coins that have been held by Treasury for many years.